 Glean for Education

 Glean is a Google Chrome browser-based app that can be used online or offline to help you take better notes, pinpoint important information, and keep a recording of class meetings.
-Glean visualizes audio and allows students to annotate different parts of the recording either while you’re participating the first time or listening back after the class meeting so that you can come back to those most essential pieces of information.
+Glean visualizes audio and allows students to annotate different parts of the recording either while they’re participating the first time or listening back after the class meeting so that they can come back to those most essential pieces of information.
 Watch the Get started with Glean video to learn more about the app and its features.
+You may also refer to the Glean User Guide for more information on the most popular questions and to access how-to videos.

 LiveScribe pens record the audio of lectures and the student’s written notes, and then syncs the two for convenient playback.
 Notes are stored and can be played back in various applications, including Evernote and Google Docs.
 You may find more information on the Livescribe website.